jdschatz/tweet-streamer/README.md

 pip3 install --user wolframalpha api

-This program requires that the user has VLC Media Player installed, because that is what the text-to-speech uses for its audio.
+This program requires that the user has VLC Media Player installed because that is what the text-to-speech uses for its audio.

 To run the file, make sure you are in the directory holding the file and type:

 python3 tweet-streamer.py

+It's at this point that tweet-streamer is listening to twitter and you can send your question.

 ## Screenshots